Skip to content

 Notes

-• On first swift run Core, Sloppy can create a workspace layout and a default sloppy.json.
+• On first swift package sloppy-run or swift run sloppy, Sloppy can create a workspace layout and a default sloppy.json.

 • The generated config includes visor.scheduler.enabled, visor.scheduler.intervalSeconds, visor.scheduler.jitterSeconds, and visor.bootstrapBulletin.